 An Individual Axis in Tableau is obtained by adding measure(s) into Rows, or Columns Shelf.
-In this article we will show you, How to create Individual Axis in Tableau with example.
-For this we are going to use the Data Source we created in our previous article so, Please visit Data Labels in Tableau Reports article to understand the Data Source.
+In this article, we will show you, How to create Individual Axis in Tableau with an example.
+For this, we are going to use the Data Source we created in our previous article.
+So, Please visit Data Labels in Tableau Reports article to understand the Data Source.

 Individual Axis in Tableau Example